A discussion with Philipp Muessig, GreenStep Cities program coordinator with the Minnesota Pollution Control Agency.

 MC: What are some of the most innovative things you’ve seen cities do to fulfill best practice recommendations?

 PM: “Buy local” campaigns in several GreenStep cities, including Falcon Heights, Marshall, Newport, and Willmar, come to mind as great examples of cities working with their businesses.
 I’m also very impressed with the “Living Streets” policies and work being done in North St. Paul, Maplewood, Woodbury, and Edina, where next generation stormwater management is being meshed with complete streets interventions to deliver multiple benefits.
-Many cities have also added greater efficiencies to their buildings and vehicle fleets (see photos of two examples on pages 30 and 31).
+Many cities have also added greater efficiencies to their buildings and vehicle fleets.
 For more city examples, visit www.mngreenstep.org.

 * By posting you are agreeing to the LMC Comment Policy.